DDS digital signal synthesis, excellent audio, on-board stereo and RDS

 We really recommend these items to all users:

-– LPF 6000 or 7000 series filter (described above), more info on these available here.
-6000 and 7000 series filters are easier to connect (use digiamp flat cable).
+– One of our filters, more info on these available here. those with DIGIAMP are easier to connect (use digiamp flat cable).

 – Any of these pallets here, a power supply for these can be purchased here

-– Use teflon RG142 50 ohm coax for internal connections inside your rack (teflon coax is easier to work with, it does not melt when hot).
+– Use PTFE RG142 50 ohm coax for internal connections inside your rack (PTFE coax is easier to work with, it does not melt when hot).
 Make sure all coaxial cable leads are very short.

 – Warning: Only suitable for remote areas